PROJECT TIMELINE

 Initial environmental assessments confirm land impacted by hazardous substances and petroleum hydrocarbons, multiple areas of drums with unknown substances, abandoned buildings contaminated with asbestos and lead-based paint, and debris.

 Asbestos: Significant amounts of friable and non-friable asbestos, some of it damaged, were identified within the buildings and in storage areas.
 Trace amounts of asbestos were found in soils outside of the building.
-Over 60 cubic yards of bulk and loose asbestos were removed from the site in 2018; however there is still a large quantity within the building to be addressed.
+Over 60 cubic yards of bulk and loose asbestos were removed from the site in 2018.

 Lead-based paint: Large amounts of lead-based paint were found on walls, ceilings, doors, and window components.
 Poor condition and deterioration has led to flaking paint scattered throughout the buildings and outside surfaces.